Hugh Jackman announces he has Covid-19 - KTVZ

 “I’m emotional because it humbles me,” he said.
 “Their courage, their brilliance, their dedication, their talent.
 The swings, the understudies, they are the bedrock of Broadway.”

-He was upbeat in announcing his own Covid-19 diagnoses, urging others to “stay safe, be healthy, be kind” and promising to return to the stage as soon as he is able.
+He was upbeat in announcing his own Covid-19 diagnosis, urging others to “stay safe, be healthy, be kind” and promising to return to the stage as soon as he is able.

 The-CNN-Wire